gzuuus/nips/XX.md

 ```

 #### 3. Order Status Updates
+Once the merchant receive the payment the status MUST update to "confirmed".
+Order status update can be sent as soon the acknowledges a new order, the status should be set as "pending".
+The "pending" status is an optional state that can be skipped and can be started as "confirmed" once the merchant receives the payment.

-Sent by merchant to update order status (Kind 16)
+Sent by merchant to update order status

 ```jsonc
 {